-Denbury employees participated in the American Heart Association's annual Heart Walk in Dallas.
+Annually, Denbury employees participate in the American Heart Association's annual Heart Walk in Dallas.
 The walk promotes awareness of cardiovascular diseases and stroke while raising funds to support cardiovascular research and educational programs to save lives.
-As a corporate sponsor, Denbury sponsored hands-only CPR training for walk participants.
-Together, Denbury and our employees raised over \$46,000 for the American Heart Association.
+As a corporate sponsor, in 2018, Denbury sponsored hands-only CPR training for walk participants, and in 2019, Denbury sponsored a Survivor Lane at the finish line where survivors of heart disease and stroke were presented with medals.
+In the past two years, Denbury and our employees raised over \$212,000 for the American Heart Association.